CLOSING THE DOOR

 JANUARY 28, 1997

-At midnight on June 30, 1997, the United Kingdom's Union Jack will be lowered and the flag of the People's Republic of China will be rised over Hong Kong, marking the end of a century and a half of British rule.
+At midnight June 30, 1997, the United Kingdom's Union Jack will be lowered and the flag of the People's Republic of China will be rised over Hong Kong, marking a century and a half of British rule.
 During the last few years, Hong Kong's last emperial governor, Chris Patten, has introduced democratic reforms, but China's new communist rulers are threatening to dismantle any visages of democracy.
-After a background report from ITN, Charlayne Hunter-Gault leads a discussion with a panel of Hong Kong watchers.
+After this background report from ITN, Charlayne Hunter-Gault leads a discussion with a panel of Hong Kong watchers.

 A RealAudio version of this NewsHour segment is available.